JannieI/canvas-workstation-V3/src/app/roadmap.md

    links, etc.
 12.Add subscriptions, events and distribution: send {Clarity Message / Email / Telegram}
    when {Dashboard} is {changed/deleted}
+13.Save keeps all checkpoints and undo actions, forever.
+Thus, can see how things looked at any point in the past.
+It must be clearly marked for the user.
+Must also be able to search the list, and see a list of undo actions.
+14.The SPEC contains all Widgets - this has a serious design implication that Widgets are not standalone items, and connect be shared.
+The reasons are: it will be difficult to manage this, particularly over datasources and changes that users can do, the Dashboard is a selfcontained unit, access rights have to be extended to Widgets, and there are no surprises (when someone changes a Widget that I reference in my Dashboard) = master of my own destiny.
+15.Import: check security, particularly for the Datasource.
+Also, is the access rights stored with the text file (security risk)?
+Also, can / should it over-write an existing Dashboard - yes, with a warning.
+It must create a Draft version in all cases.

 **Dashboard Tabs**